amaclean2/SundayPeak/water/README.md

 ## If you still care, here's how this works

+- To initialize, there's a class called SundayService.
+Create an instance of this and initialize with your sql parameters and a jwt secret, then you're good to go
 - There's a layer called `services` that handles all the formatting and grouping requests into a cohesive request/response
 - `Services` has a few classes that handles the majority of the traffic coming to the backend
 - Those send requests to the database layer: `DB/.` to store or retrieve the information from the database